This creamy vegan polenta with mushroom ragu is fancy enough for guests, yet doable on a weeknight. (Plant-based and gluten-free)

 - Once cooked, polenta thickens and sets pretty quickly.
 If it cools before you have a chance to serve it, thin it out by [vigorously] whisking in more water.

-The ragu can be cooked entirely in advance and kept in the fridge for up to 4 days.
+The mushroom ragù can be cooked entirely in advance and kept in the fridge for up to 4 days.
 The polenta, on the other hand, will set as soon as it cools, so it’s best made right before serving.
 If it cools before you have a chance to serve it, thin it out by whisking in more water.

-If you try this recipe, let me know how it turns out!
+Let me know if you try this recipe!
 Give it a rating below and leave a comment, and don’t forget to tag your creation with @thenewbaguette on Instagram.

-PrintPolenta with Mushroom Ragu
+PrintPolenta with Mushroom Ragù

 - Prep Time: 15 minutes